April 29, 2025

 3. Style your captions

-Next, turn your transcript into subtitles by adding captions in Descript in a few clicks: just click the “T” for the text tool, and choose “Captions.”
-The captions will automatically appear on your video.
+Next, turn your transcript into subtitles by adding captions in Descript in a few clicks: just click the "Captions" button on the right hand menu.
+The captions will automatically appear on your video, synced perfectly with your audio.

 4. Export your video

-Once you’ve finished adding TikTok captions or making any additional edits to your video, it’s time to export it.
-TikTok prefers .MP4 video files—you can choose this option when saving a video from Descript.
+Once you've finished adding TikTok captions or making any additional edits to your video, it's time to export it.
+TikTok prefers .MP4 video files with captions embedded—you can choose this option when saving a video from Descript.

 Exporting video in mp4 for TikTok